deanpatel2/deanpatel2.github.io/work.md

 Accomplishments/responsibilities:

-- Created a new data validation algorithm using NLP techniques to decipher anomalies in columnar datasets, which was deployed to client software within 3 months
+- Created a new data validation algorithm using NLP techniques to decipher anomalies in columnar datasets, deployed to client software within 3 months
 - Managed deliverables for a team of 6 interns and communicated progress with other teams across the 100+ person company, working with both managers and coders
 - Developed a multi-columnar noise detection model that identifies anomalies between related values at the row-level of datasets
   - E.g. If a city and zip were both valid in their own right, but did not match semantically (i.e. 02110 and New York City), we wanted to identify that as noise